 OVI / DUI Lawyer For Bexley, Ohio

 This website will shed some light on your situation.
 The topics mentioned above, and many more, are discussed in the pages of this site.
 To learn more, you may want to start with the general DUI/OVI page and then continue with other pages discussing individual topics.
-You may also want to read the book ‘I Was Charged With DUI/OVI – Now What?!’
-You can purchase the book from bookstores online, or you can download the e-book for free here.Going To Court For Bexley DUI / OVI Cases
+You may also want to read the guide‘I Was Charged With DUI / OVI – Now What?!’
+You can purchase the guide from bookstores online, or you can download the e-book for free here.Going To Court For Bexley DUI / OVI Cases

 With a population of about 14,000, Bexley is considered a city and has its own police department, fire department, and court.
 As Bexley is an enclave of Columbus and located completely within Franklin County, there are four law enforcement agencies with a presence in the Bexley area.
 Those agencies are the Bexley Police Department, the Columbus Division of Police, the Ohio State Highway Patrol, and the Franklin County Sheriff’s Office.
 All of those agencies write tickets for OVI.